Adlink-ROS/roscube-doc/nvidia/gmsl_camera/frame_sync.rst

 .. note::

-    If value is **0**, which means all AR0233 camera is in free run-mode, if value is **1**, all ar0233 cameras are in frame sync mode.
+    If value is **0**, which means all AR0233 cameras are in free run-mode, if value is **1**, all AR0233 cameras are in frame sync mode.

 2. Trigger Frames by external I/O
 ---------------------------------

 Now we can use external I/O library to control FSYNC frequence.
-ROScube has provides a I/O library called **Neuron Library**.
+ADLINK provides a I/O library called **Neuron Library**.

 .. code::